Your Guide to Success 2020-21: New VES Families

 Get Prepared for 2020-21 with the First Installment of Your Guide to Success

 Each May, we send our families a comprehensive ebook that details all you need to know to prepare for a great start to your first year at Virginia Episcopal School.
 This summer, Your Guide to Success in 2020-21 is being issued in a series of installments, as we continue to solidify plans for the coming year that mitigate risks and support the health and well-being of our VES community.
-Today, you are receiving Part 1: Information for Incoming Students.
+At this time, we have published Part 1: Information for Incoming Students.

 So, before you completely kick back for summer, it is very important that you thoroughly review the information in the ebook (at right), designed to answer questions you may have about the coming year at VES and for you to take action to complete key forms and surveys.